md-omor/Chem-Studio/replit.md

-# ChemVerse - Interactive Chemistry Lab
+# ChemyVerse - Interactive Chemistry Lab

 ## Overview

-ChemVerse is an educational web application designed to provide students in grades 9-12 with access to interactive chemistry experiments when physical labs are unavailable.
+ChemyVerse is an educational web application designed to provide students in grades 9-12 with access to interactive chemistry experiments when physical labs are unavailable.
 The platform features a complete periodic table interface, element mixing capabilities, and AI-powered insights to make chemistry learning engaging and accessible.

 ## System Architecture